julius-speech/julius/00readme.txt

 - update support for VS2013
 - Bug fixes

-4.4.1 is a bug fix release.
+4.4.1 and 4.4.2 are bug fix releases.
+Please use the latest version.

 See "Release.txt" for full list of updates.
 Run "configure --help=recursive" to see all configure options.
 Run compiled Julius with "-help" to see the full list of available options.

-Contents of Julius-4.4.1
+Contents of Julius-4.4.2
 =========================

 	(Documents with suffix "ja" are written in Japanese)